 Crouching Tiger by Ying Chang Compestine illustrated by Yan Nascimbene

 This story captures a common story of feeling embarrassed about being different.
 When Vinson’s grandpa from China visits, Vinson is embarrassed.
-However, Vinson learns grandpa is a martial-arts master and starts to see grandpa him as someone to be proud of.
-The elements of Chinese culture like tai chi and clothing make us all learn proud Vinson can be of his culture.
+However, Vinson learns grandpa is a martial-arts master and starts to see him as someone to be proud of.
+The elements of Chinese culture like tai chi and clothing give readers some important cultural insight.

 French Toast by Kari-Lynn Winters illustrated by Francois Thisdale